hazelcast/hazelcast-reference-manual/src/QueueFullBehavior.md

 ### Queue Full Behavior

 In the previous Hazelcast releases, WAN replication was dropping the new events if WAN replication event queues are full.
-This behavior is now configurable starting with the release 3.6.
+This behavior is configurable starting with the release 3.6.

 There are two different supported behaviors: